cyngularsecurity/cloudformation-aws-onboarding/Charts/Flow.md

             * if not create it, (enable, data from s3 Logs)

           * create_stackset child 2
-            * run on all child accounts in all regions
+            * run on all regions in child accounts
             * Parameters
               * ClientRegions (?)
             * create_guardduty detector, if exist - tag it
         * create delete-custom-resource lambda & role

-# Off Boarding
-0. Manualy Invoke deletion lambdas - in every account
-     * VFL & Resources

-0. Manualy delete Stacksets - in mgmgt account
-     * Stack-2
-     * StackSet-1 & StackSet-2
-       * Delete Instances from stacksets
-       * delete the stacksets

 ## Catches
   * replacing CDLs With spaces